Antisemitism in Venezuela: Other antisemitic incidents

 On November 28, 2012, in Mérida, a variety of anti-Semitic imagery, including swastikas, was found painted throughout the city.

 In 2013, over 4000 anti-semitic incidents occurred in Venezuela according to Venezuela's main Jewish organization, CAIV.
 Throughout the 2013 presidential campaign one of the two leading candidates, Maduro, continued a use of anti-American rhetoric ad motifs similar to those used by Chávez in the past.
 In this vein, he accused his opponent, Capriles, of being supported by the power of “Zionist capitalism.”
 Maduro claimed that Capriles acted against the interests of Venezuela, in favor of Israel, and on behalf of the “Jewish Lobby."
 During this time there were also frequent references to Capriles' Jewish roots in an effort to harm his campaign.

 On December 30, 2014, individuals sprayed anti-Semitic graffiti on the AIV del Este Sephardic synagogue in Caracas.
 The graffiti included a swastika and a Celtic cross, symbols used by neo-Nazi organizations.
 The number "6,000,000", the number of Jews killed during the Holocaust, was also written with question marks.
 The Anti-Defamation League condemned the actions and reminded President Nicolas Maduro along with his government that he was "responsible for the safety and well-being of Venezuela’s Jewish community".

+On 22 August 2022, in an interview with journalist Vladimir Villegas, Chavista businessman Esteban Trapiello denied the Holocaust, replying when asked: "Everyone tells their own story and I was not in that story.
+I don't read, I watch movies.
+Because the movies are Hollywood movies, they tell me the story one way.
+The story depends on who is telling it".
+He also expressed in the same interview that he would like to have lunch with Adolf Hitler to ask him "why he didn't finish what he set out to do", as well as describing Venezuelan migrants as "idiots".
+The Confederation of Israelite Associations of Venezuela strongly condemned his declarations, declaring that his statements were a hate crime.